-Consider the expressed needs of the international meteorological and oceanographic communities for real-time or archived data from ocean data buoys (both drifting and moored) and also from rigs and platforms reporting surface marine meteorological and oceanographic data; and to request action from its members, the Technical Coordinator or its subsidiary groups (Task Teams, Action Groups, Pilot Projects) to meet these needs;
+Consider the expressed needs of the international meteorological and oceanographic communities for real-time and archived data from ocean data buoys (both drifting and moored) and also from rigs and platforms reporting surface marine meteorological and oceanographic data; and to request action from its members, the Technical Coordinator or its subsidiary groups (Task Teams, Action Groups, Pilot Projects) to meet these needs;

 - 1. Coordinate activity on existing programmes so as to optimize the provision and timely receipt of good quality data and metadata from them; - 2.
 Propose, organize and implement, through the coordination of national contributions, the expansion of existing programmes or the creation of new ones to supply such data; - 3.
-Support and organize as appropriate through regional Action Groups as necessary to implement the deployment of data gathering buoys to meet the expressed needs of oceanographic and meteorological programmes such as WWW, WCRP, GOOS, GCOS, GFCS, WIS, and WIGOS; - 4.
+Support and organize as appropriate through regional Action Groups as necessary to implement the deployment of data gathering buoys to meet the expressed needs of oceanographic and meteorological programmes such as WWW, WCRP, GOOS, GCOS, GFCS, WIGOS and GBON; - 4.
 Encourage the initiation of national contributions to data buoy programmes from countries which do not presently make them; - 5 Identify and promote best practices within the international community of data buoy practitioners which encourage and foster a culture of environmental stewardship in ocean and coastal buoy operations; - 6.
 Promote data exchange, including the insertion of all available and relevant real-time platform data and metadata into the WMO Global Telecommunications System, and the submission of data and metadata to the appropriate centres for archiving; - 7.
 Promote the exchange of information on data buoy activities and encourage the development and transfer of appropriate technology; - 8.
 Ensure that other bodies actively involved in buoy use are informed of the workings of the Panel and encourage, as appropriate, their participation in the Panel; - 9.
 Make and regularly review arrangements to secure the services of a Technical Coordinator with the terms of reference given in Part B; - 10.
-Report formally to the Joint WMO/IOC Technical Commission for Oceanography and Marine Meteorology (JCOMM), and participate in and contribute to an integrated global operational ocean observing system implemented through the JCOMM Observations Coordination Group (OCG); and - 11.
-Submit annually to the Executive Councils of the WMO and the IOC, to JCOMM and to other appropriate bodies of WMO and IOC, a report that shall include summaries of the existing and planned buoy deployments and data flow.
+Report formally to the OCG, and participate in and contribute to an integrated global operational ocean observing system implemented through the GOOS/OCG; and - 11.
+Submit annually to the OCG and to other appropriate bodies of WMO and IOC, a report that shall include summaries of the existing and planned buoy deployments and data flow.